trubrics/trubrics-sdk/examples/feedback/react_js/README.md

 ## Run the example app

-`npm start` runs the app in the development mode.
+`npm start` runs the app in the development mode from the directory `examples/feedback/react_js`.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.
 You may also see any lint errors in the console.